EmbarkStudios/opensource-website/README.md

 Project data is provided by a small JSON file, but in the future this should be grabbed from an API.

-All non-project data and text is hardcoded for now, but in the future this should be provided by a CMS.
+All non-project data and text are hardcoded for now, but in the future this should be provided by a CMS.

 We should also add routing, multiple pages, and all sorts of other things 🙂